blakesmods/web/apps/web/content/wiki/1.15/extendedcrafting/items/recipe-maker.md

 ## Overview

-The Recipe Maker is a modpack developer tool used to easily create CraftTweaker scripts or Datapack entries for [Extended Crafting Table](../blocks/crafting-tables.md), [Crafting Core](../blocks/crafting-core.md), [Ender Crafter](../blocks/ender-crafter.md) or [Flux Crafter](../blocks/flux-crafter.md) recipes.
+The Recipe Maker is a modpack developer tool used to easily create CraftTweaker scripts or Datapack entries for [Extended Crafting Table](../blocks/crafting-tables.md), [Crafting Core](../blocks/crafting-core.md) or [Ender Crafter](../blocks/ender-crafter.md) recipes.

 ## Usage